wcarhart/tug/README.md

 `Idle`: This is the default state for repositories.
 This state means nothing is happening and the repository is ready for updates.
 Tug will transition a repository out of this state when it receives a webhook at `/:username/:repository` (to `Checking for updates`).

 `Checking for updates`: This state means that Tug is checking the most recent release list from GitHub to see if it should update code locally.
-Tug will transition a repository out of this state when it receives a list of releases (to `Pulling updates`) or it cannot access the repository (to `Error`).
+Tug will transition a repository out of this state when it receives a list of releases (to `Pulling updates`) or it cannot access the repository's releases (e.g. there are no releases yet) (to `Error`).

 `Pulling updates`: This state means tug is attempting to pull updates from GitHub for the repository.
 Tug will transition a repository out of this state when it downloads a new update (to `Installing updates`), it determines a previous update was downloaded but not installed (to `Installing updates`), it determines no new update is available (to `Idle`), it cannot download updates (to `Error`), or it cannot sort updates based on Git tag (to `Error`).